CharlieJT/Recipes/tests.md

     I did try to look for the answer to this but I didn't see this as a major issue as the chevron was still working as it should.

+3. #### Home not being underlined on load in the Navbar.

+    When the home page is loaded for the first time, the url is '/' instead of '/index'.
+    When the index function is run (function for the home page), it will pick up the route as being '/index' therefore '/' is not the active class so it won't be underlined.

+    I could not figure a way around this & my mentor said not to worry too much as it's pretty obvious that you're on the home page at that point anyway.

 ## Further Testing